QCD axion from chiral gauge theories: Introduction

 The strong CP problem \cite{Jackiw:1976pf, Callan:1976je} is one of the most mysterious puzzles in the Standard Model (SM).
 The effective $\theta$-angle in the QCD sector is severely constrained as $|\bar\theta|\lesssim 10^{-10}$ from the null observation of the neutron electric dipole moment (EDM) \cite{Abel:2020pzs}, though ${\cal O}(1)$ CP phase has been observed in the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
 This would indicate some unknown mechanism to realize the hierarchy $|\delta_{\rm CKM}| \gg |\bar\theta|$ which is incorporated in physics beyond the standard model.
 The QCD axion \cite{Peccei:1977hh, Peccei:1977ur, Weinberg:1977ma, Wilczek:1977pj} is one of the most interesting proposals to solve the strong CP problem.
 It is a pseudo Nambu-Goldstone (NG) boson associated with spontaneous breaking of global $\U(1)_{\rm PQ}$ symmetry which is anomalous under QCD interaction.
 Since the QCD axion couples to $\SU(3)_c$ gauge field via a coupling $(a/32\pi^2 f_a) G_{\mu\nu}\tilde G^{\mu\nu}$, the $\theta$-angle is ``promoted to a dynamical scalar field''.
 Then the $\theta$-angle is absorbed by the axion at its potential minimum \cite{Vafa:1984xg} and the predicted size of the neutron EDM becomes much smaller than the current experimental upperbound \cite{Georgi:1986kr}.

 An interesting scenario for the QCD axion would be spontaneous $\U(1)_{\rm PQ}$ breaking induced by strong dynamics of a new gauge interaction~\cite{Kim:1984pt, Choi:1985cb}.
 In this case, the order parameter of PQ symmetry breaking is a composite operator.
-Refs.~\cite{Randall:1992ut,Dobrescu:1996jp,Redi:2016esr,Lillard:2017cwx,Lillard:2018fdt,Lee:2018yak,Gavela:2018paw,Vecchi:2021shj,Contino:2021ayn,Cox:2023dou, Gherghetta:2025fip} utilize this property to solve the axion quality problem.
+Refs.~\cite{Randall:1992ut,Dobrescu:1996jp,Redi:2016esr,Lillard:2017cwx,Lillard:2018fdt,Lee:2018yak,Gavela:2018paw,Vecchi:2021shj,Contino:2021ayn,Cox:2023dou, Nakagawa:2024kcb, Gherghetta:2025fip} utilize this property to solve the axion quality problem.
 Most models utilize strong dynamics of QCD-like gauge theories.
 On the other hand, discussion of the QCD axion based on strong dynamics of chiral gauge theories is quite limited \cite{Gavela:2018paw, Cox:2023dou} because of the difficulty of the analysis, as chiral gauge theories generally lack analytical tools for studying their non-perturbative dynamics.
-Recently, Refs.~\cite{Csaki:2021xhi, Csaki:2021aqv} have analyzed the strong dynamics of chiral gauge theories in supersymmetric (SUSY) models with small SUSY breaking \cite{Aharony:1995zh, Alvarez-Gaume:1996vlf, Alvarez-Gaume:1997wnu, Martin:1998yr, Cheng:1998xg, Strassler:1997ny, Kitano:2011zk, Murayama:2021xfj}.
+Recently, refs.~\cite{Csaki:2021xhi, Csaki:2021aqv} have analyzed the strong dynamics of chiral gauge theories in supersymmetric (SUSY) models with small SUSY breaking \cite{Aharony:1995zh, Alvarez-Gaume:1996vlf, Alvarez-Gaume:1997wnu, Martin:1998yr, Cheng:1998xg, Strassler:1997ny, Kitano:2011zk, Murayama:2021xfj}.
 Thanks to SUSY, non-perturbative dynamics of chiral gauge theory can be solved in analytic expressions.

 In this paper, we apply the analysis in \cite{Csaki:2021xhi, Csaki:2021aqv} to chiral gauge theories, and show some explicit examples of the QCD axion from chiral gauge theories.
 This paper is organized as follows.
 In section \ref{sec:models}, we show explicit examples of models.
 In section \ref{sec:GUT}, we show an example of model of the QCD axion which is compatible with $\SU(5)$ grand unification, and discuss its phenomenology and cosmology.
 Section \ref{sec:summary} is devoted to conclusions and discussions.
 In appendix \ref{sec:Wdyn}, we discuss a dynamical superpotential in $\SU(2N)$ chiral gauge theory.
-In appendix \ref{sec:holomorphic}, we show a detail of calculation of GUT breaking VEV.
+In appendix \ref{sec:125GeV Higgs}, we show the calculation of the Higgs boson mass.
 In appendix \ref{sec:RGEs}, we list the input parameters and RGEs for coupling constants.
 In appendix \ref{sec:RGE proton decay}, we show the RGEs for proton decay operators.